Federation of Islamic Organizations in Europe

-The Federation of Islamic Organizations in Europe (FIOE) was founded by the Muslim Brotherhood in 1989.
+The Federation of Islamic Organizations in Europe (FIOE), now called the Council of European Muslims, is a European religious organization based in Brussels, Belgium.
+It was founded by the Muslim Brotherhood in 1989.
 FIOE subsequently created the European Council for Fatwa and Research, a pan European Muslim Brotherhood organisation which provides guidance to Muslims in Europe.
 According to its website, it has "hundreds of member organizations spread across 28 European States, all subscribing to a common belief in a methodology based on moderation and balance, which represents the tolerance of Islam" The FIOE has a headquarters office in Brussels and has had some success in positioning itself as a dialog partner for the EU and other important institutions.
 Funding for the FIOE is derived largely from Gulf sources, including the Mohammed bin Rashid Al Maktoum Foundation and the Waqf Ministry in Kuwait.
 In February 2014, the FIOE elected Abdallah Ben Mansour as its new president replacing Chakib Ben Makhlouf.

 Organization structure

 In 2008 according to the EU Observer, FIOE represented some 29 Muslim organisations, mostly Sunni along with more than 1000 local groups among which were Muslim Association of Britain (MAB), Muslims of France (UOIF), and Islamic Community of Germany.

 Federation of Islamic Organizations in Europe organisation structure in 2018: